Zsa Zsa Gabor: Personal life

 Gabor's divorces inspired her to make numerous quotable puns and innuendos about her marital and extramarital history.
 She commented: "I am a marvelous housekeeper: every time I leave a man I keep his house."
 When asked how many husbands she had, she used to say: "You mean other than my own?".
 Gabor dated German composer Willy Schmidt-Gentner, and Dominican diplomat Porfirio Rubirosa.
 She also claimed to have had sexual encounters with her stepson Nicky and with the first Turkish president, Mustafa Kemal Atatürk.

 In 1973, Gabor purchased a nearly 9,000-square-foot Hollywood Regency-style home in Bel Air.
 It was originally built for Howard Hughes in 1955 and featured a copper French style roof.

+Gabor and Francesca Hilton at the premiere of Cleopatra in 1963.

 Gabor's only child, daughter Constance Francesca Hilton, was born on March 10, 1947.
 According to Gabor's 1991 autobiography, One Lifetime Is Not Enough, her pregnancy resulted from rape by then-husband Conrad Hilton.
 She was the only Gabor sister who had a child.

 In 2005, a lawsuit was filed accusing Constance of larceny and fraud.
 She allegedly forged her mother's signature to get a US$2 million loan by using her mother's Bel Air house as collateral.
 The Los Angeles County Superior Court, Santa Monica, threw out the case due to Gabor's failure to appear in court, or to sign an affidavit that she indeed was a co-plaintiff on the original lawsuit filed by her husband, Frédéric von Anhalt.
 Francesca Hilton died in 2015 at the age of 67 from a stroke.
 Out of concern for Gabor's physical and emotional state, Frédéric Prinz von Anhalt never told her about her daughter's death.

 Gabor and her last husband, Frédéric Prinz von Anhalt, adopted at least ten adult men who paid them a fee of up to $2 million to legally become descendants of Princess Marie-Auguste of Anhalt.
 Prinz von Anhalt had himself paid Marie-Auguste to adopt him when he was 36 years old.

 While Gabor's parents were Jewish, she was a practising Catholic.